FiddlersCode/cocoa-javascript/README.md

 This is an MVP version which currently only supports the `mocha` `eq` method.
 Feedback welcome and I will be implementing further `mocha` methods this week.

+Why CocoaJS?
+My favourite coffee shop in the world, [Coffee Obsession](https://coffeeobsession.com/), has the delicious Cocoa Java.
+Cocoa JavaScript seemed a fitting commemoration.

 ### Usage Instructions
 - Run `npm install cocoajs`